equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 <div><!-- .element: style="font-size:0.8em"-->

-- Models communicate thinking =><!-- .element: class="fragment" data-fragment-index="1" --> </br>involve and share for learning<!-- .element: class="fragment" data-fragment-index="2" -->
-- Think lifecycle, maintenance for models =><!-- .element: class="fragment" data-fragment-index="2" --> </br> What should we store, maintain?<!-- .element: class="fragment" data-fragment-index="3" -->
+- Think lifecycle and maintenance for models,</br> store some for the records - some for keeping up-to-date?<!-- .element: class="fragment" data-fragment-index="1" -->
-- Effort grows with formality => <!-- .element: class="fragment" data-fragment-index="3" --></br> Legal requirements, regulations, GDPR, ++ <!-- .element: class="fragment" data-fragment-index="4" -->
+- Effort grows with formality, <!-- .element: class="fragment" data-fragment-index="2" --></br> legal requirements, regulations, GDPR, ++ <!-- .element: class="fragment" data-fragment-index="2" -->
-- Store with code, in team sites, ...?
-Explore options<!-- .element: class="fragment" data-fragment-index="5" -->
+- Store with code, in separate repos, in sharepoint, ...? </br>Explore options.
+Some data could be sensitive<!-- .element: class="fragment" data-fragment-index="5" -->

 <hr>